Nasi kerabu: Preparation and varieties

 Nasi kerabu consists of several components: boiled rice, vegetable salad and at least one more, and more often several additions.
 And if dyed rice is an essential part of this dish, then the salad and to an even greater extent, additional ingredients can vary quite widely, which ultimately creates a huge variety of varieties of nasi kerabu.

 In water intended for boiling rice, several flowers of Clitoria ternatea, fresh or dried, are soaked for several minutes, as a result of which it acquires a very intense blue colour with a hint of indigo.
-In addition, a certain set of spices is added to the water, which usually consists of finely chopped stems of lemon grass, leaves of Kaffir lime and a pandan plant, often - syzygium multiflora, ginger, and also palm sugar.
+In addition, a certain set of spices is added to the water, which usually consists of finely chopped stems of lemon grass, leaves of Kaffir lime and pandan plant, often - syzygium multiflora, ginger, and also palm sugar.
 Sometimes coconut milk is added to the water.

 Kerabu is a vegetable salad that is part of the dish, usually a mixture of no more than three or four ingredients: raw, soaked and, less often boiled.
 Most often, cucumbers, lettuce, cowpea, green beans, water spinach, bok choy, onions or green onions, cabbage, paprika, chili peppers, knotweed, bamboo sprouts or sprouted mungs are used for its preparation.
 The portion of the vegetable mixture added to the dish is usually no more than half the volume of a serving rice.